 Pacific rockfish are the most common near-shore fish on North America's West Coast.
 It's an excellent fish for quick-and-easy meals and is a favorite in Asian and American cuisines.

 While there are taste differences in several varieties, all rockfish—also known as rock cod or Pacific snapper—are firm, lean, and mild-flavored.
-It's a very versatile fish: From fried to grilled and steamed to raw, you have plenty of options for preparing it.
-It's fantastic in almost any fish recipe and if you have a recipe that doesn't specify a type of fish, rockfish would be a great choice.
+It's a very versatile fish.
+From fried to grilled and steamed to raw, you have plenty of preparation options.
+It's fantastic in almost any fish recipe and, if you have a recipe that doesn't specify a type of fish, rockfish would be a great choice.